-Table 1.3.Key Financial Performance Indicators (KPI): 2016 and 2015
+Table 1.3Key Financial Performance Indicators: 2017 and 2016

-Achieven nent Definition Importance to the business and management 2016 2015 Average Return on Liquid Funds This is a measure of the average return generated or lost due to the investment of liquid funds.
+Achieven nent Definition Importance to the business and management 2017 2016 Average Return on Liquid Funds This is a measure of the average return generated or lost due to the investment of liquid funds.
 In other words, it is a measure of how profitable the liquid assets are in generating revenue to the Bank, pending disbursement for project financing.
-1.45% 1.42% Total Debt to Usable Capital This is a measure of the Bank's financial leverage calculated by dividing its total debt by usable capital.
+1.48% 1.37% Total Debt to Usable Capital This is a measure of the Bank's financial leverage calculated by dividing its total debt by usable capital.
 It indicates what proportion of equity and debt the Bank is using to finance its operations.
 73.17% 58.47% Settlement Failure Rate This measures the efficiency of the funds' transfer process.
 Timely settlement of financial obligations is important as a measure of the efficiency of the Bank's processes.
 0.09% 0.16% Timeliness of Preparation of Financial Highlights Reporting of key financial performance metrics in a timely manner aids decision making by management and facilitates the required corrective action to improve performance.
 Within one month of period end Within one month of period end Impairment Loss Ratio - Non-Sovereign Portfolio only This KPI represents the impairment on loans as a proportion of the period-end balances.
 The granting of credit is the main purpose of the Bank and is also one of the Bank's principal sources of income and risk.
 The loan loss ratio is an indicator of the quality and recoverability of loans granted to non-sovereign borrowers.
-4.91% 3.92%
+2.60% 4.91% stated objectives and to inform required action in order to improve future performance.
+Management uses a wide array of measures both at the corporate and business unit level to monitor and manage performance.
+Some of the key financial measures and indicators used by management are discussed in Table 1.3, together with their relevance to the operations of the Bank.